 When my son turned 5 years old, we had an “inside-out, upside down, backwards” birthday party for him.
 We handed his friends their goodie bags and waved goodbye as soon as they arrived at the house, and we ate cake and ice cream before the pizza.
 The parents had a lot of laughs, but the kids were totally bewildered—in no small part, I’m sure, because we were also wearing our underwear over our clothes.
-So why am I telling you this?
-Because sometimes when I’m talking to clients about the lifestyle changes they need to work on, I see that same bewilderment – as if I’m suddenly turning their world inside-out, upside down and backwards.
+So, why am I telling you this?
+Because sometimes when I’m talking to clients about the lifestyle changes they need to work on, I see that same bewilderment.
+It’s as if I’m suddenly turning their world inside-out, upside down and backwards.
 Why is change so hard for some people?

-Change is hard, and it takes time to develop new, healthy habits to replace the old ones.
+Change is hard and it takes time to develop new, healthy habits to replace the old ones.
 But in order to get there, you first have to identify the barriers that are getting in your way.
-People resist change for many reasons, but here are some of the most common ones.
+People resist change for many reasons, and here are some of the most good diet barriers.

 Maybe you’ve tried a variety of things in the past, but you haven’t ever been able to make much headway.
 If you’ve tried everything under the sun but nothing’s worked for you, it’s going to be hard for me to convince you that this time will be any different.
-So it helps to look at why you might have failed.
+It helps to look at why you might have failed.
 Was the diet too strict and hard to follow?
-Did you get too aggressive too soon with your exercise and hurt yourself – rather than easing into it slowly?
+Did you get too aggressive too soon with your exercise and hurt yourself, rather than easing into it slowly?
 Do you eat when you’re not hungry and use food as a reward or a comfort?
 Gaining confidence takes time, and you might need to take baby steps to get to where you need to go.
 But when you take those same steps over and over again, you’re on your way to establishing new, healthier habits—and to building your confidence.